fastify/fastify-cli/README.md

 #### Unhandled rejections

-fastify-cli uses [make-promises-safe](https://github.com/mcollina/make-promises-safe) to avoid memory leaks in case of a `'unhandledRejection'`.
+fastify-cli uses [make-promises-safe](https://github.com/mcollina/make-promises-safe) to avoid memory leaks in case of an `'unhandledRejection'`.

 ### generate